 Outdoor supplies?
-Moab Gear Trader (where I worked over the holidays) and Gear Heads are general outdoor stores if you need items such as maps, fuel, repair kits, or other items.
+Moab Gear Trader (where I worked over the holidays in 2018) and Gear Heads are general outdoor stores if you need items such as maps, fuel, repair kits, or other items.
 Moab Gear Trader has an excellent selection of used gear and consigned brand name clothing.
 Gear Heads offers free filtered water for your water containers.
 Very key when the weather gets warmer!
 Walker Drug also provides some basic outdoor clothing and supplies.

-If you need a mountain bike, water sports, 4X4, or climbing specific store, many options to choose from.
+If you need a mountain bike, water sports, 4X4, or climbing-specific store, many options to choose from.

 Gear rental available at different stores for different activities.